Temecula Valley Rose Society

 Fundraising plans are a Work‑In‑Progress as we take a look at all the possibilities.
 We had 801 "hits" on our website last month, most for the Rose Haven Garden page, and we are getting more and more publicity.
 The opportunities are out there.
 We just need to become familiar with the technology.

-our American Public Gardens week — we had
+American Public Gardens Week

 A Tussy Mussy